Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/NoC_INI_Static_RM_Interface/README.md

 </p>

 ## Hardware Validation
-1. AXI Traffic Generator in Static Region configured in "Static" Mode.
+1. AXI Traffic Generator in Static Region configured in the Static Mode.
 Enable this and observe the data in BRAM of RP1 (rp1rm1)
 2. Download the rp1rm2 partial PDI.
 After successful download, you should observe BRAM values back to its initialization value (0x0).
-3. AXI Traffic Generator in RP2 is configured in "Static" Mode without "Address Sweep" in rp2rm1.
+3. AXI Traffic Generator in RP2 is configured in the Static Mode without Address Sweep in rp2rm1.
 Enable this and observe the data in BRAM of Static Region.
 4. Download the rp2rm2 partial PDI.
-In rp2rm2, AXI TG is configured in "Static" mode with "Address Sweep" enabled.
+In rp2rm2, AXI TG is configured in the Static mode with Address Sweep enabled.
 Enable the AXI TG and observe the data in BRAM of static region across specific address range.
-5. In RP3, AXI TG is configured again in "Static mode" with AXIS interface to static.
+5. In RP3, AXI TG is configured again in the Static mode with AXIS interface to static.
 In the RP4, AXI Stream FIFO is the slave that recieves the data from RP3 through static LNOC.